-- (a) Minimum payments exclude contingent rentals based on actual mileage and adjustments of rental payments based on the Consumer Price Index. - (b) Amount necessary to reduce net minimum lease payments to present value calculated at the Company's incremental borrowing rate at the inception of the leases. - (c) Reflected in Part I. Financial Information, Item 1. a. of the Condensed Consolidated Balance Sheets as current and noncurrent obligations are capital leases of \$204 and \$119 under Other current liabilities and Other non-current liabilities, respectively, and right-of-use leases payable of \$1,005 and \$3,207 are disclosed as line items Current right-of-use leases payable and Long-term right-of-use leases payable, respectively, as of January 20, 2023.
+- (a) Minimum payments exclude contingent rentals based on actual mileage and adjustments of rental payments based on the Consumer Price Index. - (b) Amount necessary to reduce net minimum lease payments to present value calculated at the Company's incremental borrowing rate at the inception of the leases. - (c) Reflected in Part I. Financial Information, Item 1. a., Condensed Consolidated Balance Sheets, as current and noncurrent obligations are finance leases of \$63 and \$17 under Other current liabilities and Other non-current liabilities, respectively, and ROU leases payable of \$1,032 and \$2,222 are disclosed as line items Current right-of-use leases payable and long-term right-of-use leases payable, respectively, as of January 26, 2024.